-Before going to see how to explain test automation framework to the interviewer, I would highly recommend you to go through the below link to learn more about Test Automation Framework Interview Questions.
+Before going to see how to explain test automation framework to the interviewer, I would highly recommend you go through the below link to learn more about the following

-Coming to the actual topic “How to explain test automation framework to the interviewer”.
-Here I will explain you every component of the architecture based on the below mentioned screenshot.
-Frame your answer in your own words while explaining framework to the interviewer.
+Coming back to this ultimate guide to explain the automation framework in the interview.
+Here I will explain to you every component of the architecture based on the below-mentioned screenshot.
+Frame your answer in your own words while explaining the framework to the interviewer.

 We need to specify in and out of our Test Automation Framework such as programming language used, Type of framework used, Test Base Class (Initializing WebDriver, Implicit Waits), How we separate Element locators and tests (Page Objects, Page Factory), Utility functions file, Property files, TestNG annotations, How we parameterize tests using Excel files, How we capture error screenshots, Generating reports(Extent Reports), Emailing reports, Version Control System used and Continues Integration Tool used.